Folium Systems

 Give every service a boundary

 Agents, dashboards, retrieval stores, model gateways, automations, and support tools need operating contracts.
-The contract names role, owner, version, upstream dependency, allowed actions, health, freshness, fallback, and evidence duties.
+The contract names role, owner, version, upstream dependency, allowed actions, health, freshness, fallback, and record duties.

 • service boundary contract